One thing is certain: cloning an application is a child’s play for cyber-criminals.

 Surely an app that has been obfuscated will be more difficult to tamper.
 But quoting the Mobile Security Testing Guide from the OWASP Foundation: “the reverse engineer always wins”.
 If developers try to make the task as difficult as possible using stealthy anti-tampering, cryptography etc., it is a race forward where hackers will at a point in time overcome barriers.

 An easy way in

 Almost, not to say all applications, are embedding libraries.
-There are plenty of wildly used ones for advertising, login…
+There are plenty of widly used ones for advertising, login…

 Let’s take a closer look at a precise use case of malicious code tampering by focus on advertising libraries.
 Today, a huge number of mobile apps embed ads to make profit, and especially the free ones.
 Knowing the targeted library, the criminal can locate the calling functions where the identifier of the ad to be promoted is set.
 It is then very easy to insert their own identifier, repackage the application and try to promote it.
 Making it more malicious, it could request more permissions at the app launch and then exfiltrate sensitive data (call logs, contact list, corporate files…).

-Other king of libraries such as login ones could be diverted to trick the user into providing its credentials.
+Other kind of libraries such as login ones could be diverted to trick the user into providing its credentials.

 Finally, clones of app are distributed through multiple ways: third-party app stores, social engineering campaigns, phishing, etc. but also on stores.

 A recent study from Cybernews uncovered a hundred of applications released on the Google store and totalizing 69 million installs to be clones.
 Security checks done by stores security systems, only verify that there is no known malware embed in the app to prevent the expansion of famous trojans, ransomwares etc. Any shady library exfiltrating personal data or abusive permissions asking will not be detected and thus remain invisible to the user.